fengyanshi/fengyanshi.github.io/definition.rst

  *  MASK\_FILE:  name of file for initial MASK, e.g., MASK\_FILE= /Users/results/mask_00100.
 A MASK\_FILE could be from a model output and the format is REAL numbers.
 If there is no MASK\_FILE, MASK values will be re-specified according to ETA and DEPTH.

-**SPECIFICATION OF WIND EFFECT**

- *  WindForce: logical parameter representing if wind effect is taken into account.
-T or F. Note: spatially uniform wind field is assumed in this version.

- *  WIND\_FILE: file name for wind data.
-The following is an example of data format.

- wind data

- 100  - number of data

- 0.0 ,    10.0 0.0   ---  time(s), wu, wv (m/s)

- 2000.0,   10.0,  0.0

- 8000.0,  10.0,   0.0

-...

- *  Cdw: wind stress coefficient for the quadratic formula.

- *  WindCrestPercent: ratio of the forced wave crest height to the maximum surface elevation.

 **SPECIFICATION OF WAVEMAKER**